DEFRA/ai-data-development-standards/docs/projects/feedback-triage.md

 ## Overview

-The Feedback Triage is a Proof of Concept (PoC) system that transforms raw user feedback into actionable insights.
+The Feedback Triage is a Proof of Concept (PoC) system that transforms user feedback into actionable insights.

-This PoC streamlines feedback management by automating the transformation of unstructured input into structured, queryable data.
-By leveraging AI for data enrichment, the system facilitates processing of user feedback, supporting more effective analysis and utilization across the organization.
+This PoC automates processing of user feedback, using LLM to enrich and transform raw user feedback into easily queryable data.

 ## Features